Try this southern version of baked ham with the secret ingredient root beer for a deliciously unique twist.

 - Preheat oven to 325

-- Place ham in roasting pan and cover with foil.
-Bake 2-2½ hours
+- Place ham in a roasting pan and cover with foil.
+Bake 2-2 1/2 hours

-- In a small saucepan on medium low.
-Add the sugar, mustard, root beer and vinegar whisk until combined.
+- In a small saucepan on medium-low.
+Add the sugar, mustard, root beer, vinegar, and cornstarch whisk until combined.
 Reduce heat to low, and simmer uncovered until reduced and thickened into a glaze, about 20-30 minutes

 - Let rest 15 minutes before serving